None at this time.

 The department has adopted a new moniker, the Department of Psychological Sciences.
 The name of our BA, BS, MS, and PhD majors (Psychology) will remain the same.
 The new name was adopted to better reflect the identity of our current faculty and the department training model.

-The Department of Psychological Sciences is pleased to announce the hiring of two new faculty!
+The Department of Psychological Sciences is pleased to announce the hiring of three new faculty!
 Dr. Heather Bailey will join the Cognitive program this fall.
 She received her Ph.D. at Kent State University in 2009 and has been a postdoctoral scientist at Washington University since her graduation.
 Dr. Chip Pickens will join the Behavioral Neurosciences program this fall.
 He received his Ph.D. at Johns Hopkins University in 2008 and has been a postdoctoral scientist at NIDA and NIAAA since his graduation.
-We are thrilled to have them join our team.
+Dr. Wendong Li will join the Industrial/Organizational program this fall.
+He received his first Ph.D. from the Chinese Academy of Sciences in 2008 and is finishing a second Ph.D. at the National University of Singapore.
+We are thrilled to have them join our team!

 Grants and Research Awards